DefenderOfBasic/notebook/source/content/⭐️ Open Questions.md

 _(TODO: WIP notes)_

+- What is a normie?
+What language do most humans actually speak?
+Is "mainstream" one consistent thing, or are there multiple mainstreams?

 - How do we solve left brain capture at scale?
 Can we name it?
 Develop a protocol for detecting it?
 And then build scaffolding to get out of it?
 	- See "uncanney valley of awareness" [https://x.com/DefenderOfBasic/status/1936791224595472742](https://x.com/DefenderOfBasic/status/1936791224595472742 "https://x.com/DefenderOfBasic/status/1936791224595472742")